kyma-project/serverless/docs/user/tutorials/01-130-use-external-scalers.md

     EOF
     ```

+    > [!NOTE]
-    >**NOTE:** This tutorial uses the `cpu` trigger because of its simple configuration.
+    > This tutorial uses the `cpu` trigger because of its simple configuration.
 If you want to use another trigger, check the official [list of supported triggers](https://keda.sh/docs/scalers/).

 3. After a few seconds, ScaledObject should be up to date and contain information about the actual replicas: